mobinasri/flagger/ext/secphase/README.md

 - `@` proceeds the score and the start position of the secondary alignment which is to the correct haplotype
 - `!` proceeds the score and the start position of any other alignments (This example has only two alignments)

-The source code of the phasing program is available in [`phase_reads.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/programs/src/phase_reads.c).

 ### How To Run The Correction Program

 To swap the pri/sec tags of the reads reported in `${PHASING_OUT}.log` and produce a modified bam file you can run the program  `correct_bam`.
-Again it is recommended to run it using the docker image `quay.io/masri2019/hpp_coverage:latest`.
+Again it is recommended to run it using the docker image `mobinasri/secphase:v0.1`.

 Here are the parameters `correct_bam` can accept:
 ```